microsoft/code-with-engineering-playbook/decision-log/readme.md

 In his blog, Michael Nygard proposed the use of an [Architecture Decision Record](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

 ### Architecture Decision Record (ADR)
-An architecture design record has the structure
+An architecture decision record has the structure

 * **[Ascending number].
 [Title of decision]**